 The identification and coordination of research needs varies throughout Australian fish and fisheries landscape, with the competing priorities spread across an ecologically diverse continent.
 Avenues for research funding include national competitive grants programs, philanthropic foundations, community grants, statutory bodies and direct government funding.
 Each funding agency has their own approach for identifying research priorities related to their species, ecosystem, area or stakeholder of interest.
 The result of this is that many organisations prioritise research towards achieving their specific policy or organisational objectives, while some national competitive grants programs may not list dedicated research priorities at all, and instead have a much broader remit, with the aim of supporting research based on knowledge, innovation and research impact.
 In contrast, Research and Development Corporations are the most structured organisations and have state-based research advisory committees, which engage with stakeholders to seek advice on priorities and investment relevant at the state level.
-However, their area of responsibility is broad, and competing priorities remain among the stakeholders, organisations and jurisdictions involved in identifying priorities and seeking research funding.
-While the approaches from across the agencies are complementary, there remain opportunities for identification of targeted research priorities to help overcome issues facing fish and fisheries resources on a national scale.
+However, their area of responsibility is broad, and competing priorities remain among the stakeholders, organisations and jurisdictions involved in identifying priorities and see research funding.
+While the approaches from across agencies are complementary, there remains opportunit for identification of targeted research priori overcome issues facing fish and fisheries ur national scale.

-The use of horizon scanning to identify research needs is becoming common place across many broad disciples of research (Sutherland et al. 2011).
-The advantage of horizon scanning is its ability to provide a platform to bring policy makers and academics together for identifying issues that may be of emerging importance.
-As a result, it has recently been used in the examination of broad-scale opportunities for furthering recreational fishing, environmental science and conservation initiatives (Sutherland et al. 2011; Holder et al. 2020; Sutherland et al. 2020).
+The use of horizon scanning to iden it research eds is becoming common place across r ad disciples of research (Sutherland et al. 2011) The advance of horizon scanning is its ability to provide a relatform to bring policy makers and academics toget and identifying issues that may be of emerging importance and exclude that it has recently been used in the exercician n of ad-scale opportunities , environmental science for furthering recrea and conservation initian.
+(Sutherland et al. 2011, 2020; Holder et al. 2020).
 This method has also been used to identify important topics that are of interest at the jurisdictional level, such as marine science in New Zealand (Jarvis and Young 2019).
 Horizon scanning approaches also have the benefit of individual research priorities being less influenced by organisational bias, as participants are encouraged to provide input based on their personal experience or preferences, rather than organisational needs (Provencher et al. 2020).
-This independence is fundamental to providing future direction for overcoming issues which may be associated with political sensitives or may seem too large to overcome in a single funding cycle.
+This independence is fundamental to providing future direction for overcoming issues, which may be associated with political sensitivities or may seem too large to overcome in a single funding cycle.
 Despite the noted efficacy of horizon scanning it has not yet been applied in Australia, or with a sole focus on fish and fisheries.

-We used a horizon scanning approach modelled on the work of Sutherland et al. (2011) and Jarvis and Young (2019) to identify and list priority research questions of value in management decisions in fish and fisheries research in Australia, with the goal of highlighting opportunities that are translatable into applied outcomes.
+We used horizon scanning to identify a list of priority research questions that could be used to inform the future direction in fish and fisheries research in Australia, with the goal of highlighting opportunities that are translatable into applied outcomes.
 Input was sought from a diverse range of stakeholders that are actively working in the space of fish (biology, ecology) and fisheries (science, assessment, policy, management) in Australia.
 These included policy makers, teaching and research academics, researchers and members of non-government organisations.